 Meiji University: Knowing “Cool Japan”

 Meiji University offers two summer programs related to Japanese language and culture: Japanese Language Program and Cool Japan Summer Program.
 The Japanese Language Program includes classroom lectures, field study, and activities, with the program primarily aimed towards Japanese Language Learning.
 Meanwhile, the Cool Japan Summer Program does not include Japanese language classes but a series of lectures, field trips and workshops on ‘a wide variety of subjects relating to Japan’s contemporary images as well as its traditional culture.’
-Some of the Cool Japan Summer Program lectures in the past included talks on Otaku culture, Anime seminar, a history of Japan’s Yokai’s monsters, and more.
+Some of the Cool Japan Summer Program lectures in the past included talks on Otaku culture, Anime seminar, a history of Japan’s Yokai monsters, and more unique excursions.
 Lectures are spearheaded by leading researchers and experts in the field, with all the lectures conducted primarily in English.

 Toyo University: Traditional and modern, urban and rural Japan